-Bangladesh also applies the WTO Customs Valuation agreement.
-According to this agreement, there are six acceptable methods of determining customs value.
+According to the WTO Valuation Agreement there are six acceptable methods of determining Customs value.
 Typically the first method is used (unless the buyer and seller are related parties).
-When the value cannot be obtained this way, or is rejected by customs, one of the other methods is to be used, in descending order:
+When the value cannot be obtained this way, or is rejected by Customs, one of the other methods is to be used, in descending order:

 Most goods do not require an import license.
 The Ministry of Commerce requires registration of each importer.
-Prior approval is required to import goods on the restricted list.
+Prior approval is required to import restricted goods.
 Certain restricted goods may be imported only by authorized users.
 There are no tariff quotas on imports.

 A commercial invoice is required for every commercial shipment and should conform to the information requirements described in our definition.

 At least three (3) original, signed copies should be sent to the consignee or the agent thereof with the other shipping documents.
+The importer may require additional copies.
 The shipper should confirm the exact number of copies required with the consignee.